 When is a walk more than just a walk?
 When it’s led by local doctors and clinicians and brings together participants from all walks of life!

 Walk with a Doc is an international non-profit organization whose mission is to inspire communities through movement and conversation.
-Walk with a Doc promotes physical activity and stepping up awareness about health concerns.
+It promotes physical activity and raises awareness about health concerns.

-Each walk is open to the community.
-Walkers will enjoy a refreshing and rejuvenating walk with a CHS provider and other healthcare professionals who can provide support to participants and answer questions about exercise and nutrition during the walk.
+Participants will enjoy a refreshing and rejuvenating walk with a CHS provider and other healthcare professionals who can provide support to participants and answer questions about exercise and nutrition during the walk.

-Walk with a Doc was started by Dr. David Sabgir, a cardiologist in Columbus, Ohio.
+Dr. David Sabgir, a cardiologist in Columbus, Ohio, started walking with a Doc.
 He has walked with patients and community members every weekend since 2005.
 More than 500 chapters now span the globe, including 18 Kansas locations.

 “Walk with a Doc is honored to team up with Coffey Health System.
 By incorporating this program into the practice, Coffey Health System is demonstrating an exceptional level of care and commitment to their community,” said Dr. Sabgir.
 “Adding ten minutes of walking to your daily routine and swapping out bad fats with good fats at mealtime are examples of small, easy changes that can make a big difference in the health of your heart.”